Scramble for virus supplies strains global solidarity

 Last month, Italian customs police seized some 800,000 masks and disposable gloves that were about to be sent to Switzerland.

-Spain has launched three weekly flights to China to directly ferry home medical supplies.
 Spanish Health Minister Salvador Illa has called China’s medical supply market “crazy.”
-Italy, too, has taken to using military planes to fly in masks and respirators from China and elsewhere, minimizing the risks that supplies will be diverted or seized by third countries.
+Italy, like Spain, has taken to using planes to fly in masks and respirators from China and elsewhere, minimizing the risks that supplies will be diverted or seized by third countries.

 The United States, which has twice as many infections as any other nation now, is also moving supplies like thermometers, gowns, masks and gloves via air bridge, notably from Asia and Central America, according to the U.S. agency FEMA.